exakat/php-dictionary/dictionary/relaxed-keywords.ini.rst

 Generally speaking, PHP keywords are not allowed as names for classes, functions, etc. This is still the case here, yet this constraint has been relaxed for method names.

-Functions (not methods), and global constants do not support that feature.
+Functions and global constants do not support that feature.
+Closures and arrow functions are not applicatable, as they have no name.
+Only methods do use relaxed keywords.

 Property names do not have this constraints, as the ``$`` sign make them distinct.

 Using PHP keywords as names is not a commonly known feature, and generate a lot of surprise, when used.
+As a convention, it is recommended to avoid using PHP keywords.
+Yet, it may apply in specific situations.

 .. code-block:: php

    <?php

        class x {
        	const function = 1;
        	function function() {}
        }

    ?>

 `Documentation <https://www.php.net/manual/en/migration70.other-changes.php#migration70.other-changes.loosening-reserved-words>`__

+Related : :ref:`Dollar / <dollar>`